adnanshaikh53/ledger-api/README.md

 Clone the repository.
 Configure the database settings in application.properties.
 Build and run the application using Maven or your preferred IDE.
+Start all services mentioned in docker compose file:
+Images of Zookeeper, kafka, Postgres master and replica for CQRS are provided in the postgre init db add: init.sql provided in the repo Once all instances of postgres, kafka and zookeeper are running on docker Start Ledger-api servive
-Access the API documentation provided through Swagger or Postman.
+Kafka Topics are created in KafkaTopicCreation.java no need to provide topic creation manually Access the API documentation provided through Swagger or Postman.
 [local](http://localhost:8080/swagger-ui/index.html#/)
 Documentation